nikosdion/fediverse/docs/mod_fediversefeed.md

 This module is part of the Fediverse Tools for Joomla package.

 The module displays the public toots stream of a Mastodon account.
-Please note that this only includes public and unlisted posts made directly, reblogged, or replied to by the account.
-It does not bookmarks, or toots made with any of the more private settings.
+Please note that this only includes public and unlisted posts made directly, reblogged, or replied to publicly by the account.
+It does not display likes, or toots made with any of the more private settings.

+## Getting started

+Go to your site's backend.

+Go to Contents, Site Modules, New.

+Select the “Fediverse - Mastodon Feed” module type.

+In the Username field type the Mastodon username, e.g. `nikosdion@fosstodon.org`.

+You can read about what the other options do below.

+_Tip_: Do not forget to set the Position, the Access, and select the Menu Assignment options for your module to display where and when you really want it to display.

 ## Options